PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 See the NVIDIA [documentation](https://docs.nvidia.com/nsight-compute/).
 This tool does not support the P100 GPUs of TigerGPU.
 To make the command available load the module:

 ```
-module load cudatoolkit/10.2
+module load cudatoolkit/11.4
-nv-nsight-cu-cli  # or nv-nsight-cu for GUI
+ncu  # or ncu-ui for GUI
 ```

 The idea is to use `nv-nsight-cu-cli` for the profiling and `nv-nsight-cu` for examining the data in a GUI.